daniarherikurniawan/SPARK/README.md

 ###Finding
 - worker will connect to driver
-- worker will create executor as the number specified when starting the worker
+- worker will create executor as the number specified when submitting the app
 - CoarseGrainedExecutorBackend will be run by the worker